Jkulvesk/surfs_up/README.md

 # SurfsUp Weather Analysis for June and December

 ## Overview
-We wanted to see if the surf and icecream business would be sustainable year round so we are looking at the weather for the months of June and December.
+We wanted to see if the surf and ice cream business would be sustainable year round so we are looking at the weather for the months of June and December.

 ## Results
 - For both months, there were enough data points to be confident in the results - over 1500 measurment datapoints for both months.